How Josh Warrington climbed back off the canvas

 “Now when I think of Lara, when I picture him in my mind, instantly what I see is him coming forward, he’s got a little welt under his eye, he’s got a little cut here.
 But he’s blowing, he’s tired and he’s knackered.
 He’s trying… but I can see myself now just boxing his head off, making it very easy and showing levels.

-“I’ve got respect for the guy because he’s taken the challenge bur when the first bell goes, the respect will go out the window.”
+“I’ve got respect for the guy because he’s taken the challenge.
+But when the first bell goes, the respect will go out the window.”

 Join our new commenting forum